keyax/mongo_core/README.md

 MongoDB document databases provide high availability and easy scalability.

-Supported tags keyax, ubuntu, core, 16.04, xenial and respective Dockerfile links 3.4.9, 3.4, 3, latest (3.4/Dockerfile)
+Supported tags keyax, ubuntu, core, 18.04, bionic and respective Dockerfile links 3.6.4, 3.6, latest (3.6/Dockerfile)
 For more information about this image and its history, please see the relevant manifest file (library/mongo).
 This image is updated via pull requests to the docker-library/official-images GitHub repo.

 For detailed information about the virtual/transfer sizes and individual layers of each of the above supported tags, please see the repos/mongo/tag-details.md file in the docker-library/repo-info GitHub repo.